lileyana02/25030844_25030814-Assignment-1/docs/nmap.md

 nmap -sV -O <IP>    //Instructions for deep recognition of target host information
 ```
 <img width="1075" height="371" alt="image" src="https://github.com/user-attachments/assets/be96decc-17de-48ed-afab-bc586d67ee8a" />

+The -sV option enables service version detection.
+This feature identifies and the exact software and version running on those ports.
+This functionality is crucial because identifying service versions allows security professionals to determine whether the software is outdated or vulnerable to known exploits.

 > Advantages: Automatic recognition, OS fingerprinting, NSE, intuitive results, suitable for asset mapping.
 Ideal for routine port scanning, service enumeration, initial vulnerability screening, and internal network topology